johnsie/HoverNet/README.md

 Run the exe and install it

-Download the latest version of Cmake for Windows (known to work with Cmake 3.1) from https://cmake.org/download/ and install that
+Download the latest version of Cmake for Windows (known to work with Cmake 3.1) from https://cmake.org/download/ and install that.
+It's a Windows front end, you you wont have to do any command line magic.

-Clone this repository to your computer whatever way you want.
-Open from Github in Visual Studio works ok for this, but dont bother buidling it just yet...
-There's no solution file or project files anyway
+Clone this repository to your computer whatever way you want (Open from Github in Visual Studio works ok for this, but dont bother buidling it just yet...
+There's no solution file or project files anyway.
+You could also use a git client to do this, that's up to you)

-If you've cloned it in  Visual Studio, now close Visual Studio
+If you've cloned it in  Visual Studio, now close Visual Studio.
+Changing files outside of Visual Studio makes it go bezerk.

-Now Fire up cmake and enter the following details:
+Now fire up Cmake and enter the following details:

 Where is the source code?
 Wherever you cloned the github to eg: C:/Users/johnise/Source/Repos/HoverRace